mikecbrant/verified-permissions-authorizer/packages/lambda-authorizer/README.md

 TypeScript Lambda Authorizer for AWS Verified Permissions.
 It is not limited to API Gateway; it can be used wherever a Lambda authorizer is supported, typically with API Gateway and AWS AppSync.

 Build and module format
 - Produces a single bundled ECMA Module file with a `.mjs` extension.
-CommonJS is not used in this repository.
 - Exports a `handler` compatible with API Gateway Request Authorizer and an AWS AppSync Lambda Authorizer.

 Runtime